Base 64 Encoding

 Base64 is not encryption.
 It does not secure the data: there is no protection against reading by a third party, unless they are not aware of Base64 itself.

-Base64 is not related to the notion of base, in math (such as base 10, binary, octal or hexadecimal).
+Base64 is not related to the notion of mathematical base, such as base 10, binary, octal or hexadecimal.

 <?php